-I learned a few things when I got a hold of my first few credit cards — that there’s a right and wrong way to use them.
+Our first few credit cards taught us a few things -- that there are right and wrong ways to use them.
 Like anything else, there are pros and cons to using a student credit card.
-Let’s review some of these points:
+Let's review some of these points:

 For students, one big benefit that credit cards provide is the convenience that they offer when there are emergencies.
 Who knows what emergencies a student will encounter, and it is comforting to know that your college student can be financially covered with a credit card in such cases.
 Typical scenarios might include vehicle breakdowns and attendant car repairs and towing expenses, motel bills, meals, doctor charges, or midnight apartment repairs, such as water leaks.
 But impromptu trips to the Bahamas certainly don’t qualify as an emergency!